0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 ![Fiona]({{ site.baseurl }}/assets/images/2023/fiona.png)

 INT.
-FIONA'S STUDY, PEAK 81, HONG KONG - DAY
+FIONA'S STUDY, PEAK, HONG KONG - DAY

 We see FIONA, an 6-year-old girl, sitting at a desk with MISS TEQUILA, an au pair.
 MISS TEQUILA is holding a colouring book with the picture of a pizza.
 MISS TEQUILA immigrated to Hong Kong 10 years ago after finishing high school.
 She recently spent 6 months getting trained and certified as a curriculum delivery person (CDP) by EduQation.
 She is wearing a tiny earbud in her right ear which is linked to EduBot installed on her phone.
-EduBot listens in and cues her responses to Fiona.
+EduBot listens in and cues Miss Tequila's responses to Fiona.

 MISS TEQUILA
 (in a gentle voice)
 Fiona, can you tell me what this is?